TheLuisAbarca/pokestats-react_redux/README.md

 - After downloading run `npm i` to install all Node packages.
 - Run `npm start` to run the project.

+## Test

+- After cloning the project you need to run these commands
+  > `npm install`
+  > This command will download all the dependancies of the project.

+As this project counts with css and javascript, you will need to test the following:
+- For tracking linter errors in CSS or SASS  files run:
+  > `npx stylelint "\*_/_.{css,scss}"`
+- And for tracking linter errors in JavaScript files run:
+  > `npx eslint .`
+Or you can use this command if you want to just automatically solve the linter errors:
+  > `npm run fixlinters`

+At least, use the following command to run all the tests:
+  > `npm test`
+and after that it will prompt you to an interactive window where you have to select:
+  > `Press a`
+And that should be it.

 ## Author

 👤 **Luis Abarca**